-Different companies conduct eKYC differently, but what we do here at MoneyMatch is ask our customers to upload a picture of their ID (front and back) and a video of them following the instructions on our app (for example, “say the numbers 1 to 7”).
-The video is to ensure that the ID actually belongs to the person creating the account with us.
-Internally, when eKYC is done, the compliance team verifies the legitimacy of the ID and assess the customers’ risk based on a set of internal parameters.
-If everything checks out, then the customer will be given access to our platform.
+What does it mean by “e”? 🧐Traditional financial institutions conduct the KYC process in person and with the use of hard documents.
+What makes eKYC different is that with the help of technology, this is all done digitally.
+Different companies conduct eKYC differently.
+At MoneyMatch, we ask our customers to upload a picture of their ID (front and back).
+In addition, we require them to upload a video of them following the instructions on our app (for example, “say the numbers 1 to 7”).
+The video is to ensure that the ID does belong to the person creating the account with us.
+Internally, when eKYC is done, the compliance team verifies the legitimacy of the ID.
+Then, they will assess the customers’ risk based on a set of internal parameters.
+Once and if everything checks out, the customer will then be given access to our platform.

-Despite fintech’s reputation for disruption, compliance is no less important in fintech startups than it is in traditional financial institutions.
-As a reporting entity, regulated fintech startups must strictly adhere to the rules and regulations as defined in AMLATFPUA by the central bank and must flag any account/person who provides a fake ID during the eKYC process to ensure that the platform remains safe for the financial institution and for its customers.
+Why is eKYC important for compliance? 🕵🏻♀🕵🏻Despite FinTech’s reputation for disruption, compliance is no less important in FinTech startups than it is in traditional financial institutions.
+As a reporting entity, regulated FinTech startups must strictly adhere to the rules and regulations as defined in AMLATFPUA.
+They must flag any account who provides a fake ID during the eKYC process, ensuring the platform remains safe for the financial institution and its customers.

-We have implemented eKYC from our inception and, without tooting our horn too much, we actually were the first to bring eKYC to Malaysia.
+What is MoneyMatch’s position on eKYC?We have implemented eKYC from our inception and, without tooting our horn too much, we actually were the first to bring eKYC to Malaysia.
 With the introduction of this new technology, many companies such as Big Pay, Grab Wallet, and Boost are using it to give consumers a better and smoother user experience.
 So, you’re welcome. 😜

 What are your thoughts on the shift to digital verification?
 Let us know in the comments below!
 Have you created an account with MoneyMatch yet?
 Create an account here!